 Meeting New People

-I discussed "Meeting New People" with listeners on 30 May 2012.
-Listen to or download this episode of Philosophy in Action Radio below.
+I discussed "Meeting New People" with listeners on Philosophy in Action Radio on Wednesday, 30 May 2012.
+You can listen to or download the podcast below.

 What are the best ways to seek out promising prospects for friendship or romance?
 What can you do to make yourself a better prospect to others?

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: